-Examining the mechanisms behind the Connect program's effect on ES performance in the next section requires that we include data on the Shenzhen Connect program to provide sufficient time-series variation.
+Our examination of the mechanisms behind the Connect program's effect on ES performance in the next section requires that we include data on the Shenzhen Connect program to provide sufficient time-series variation.
 We perform a check here to see whether the combined Shanghai and Shenzhen Connect programs affect ES ratings.
-To do so, we add data for the initial cohort (firms joining the first day) of the Shenzhen Connect to the initial cohort of the Shanghai Connect.
-This changes the estimation to a staggered DD. de Chaisemartin and d'Haultfoeuille (2020), Goodman-Bacon (2021) and Baker et al. (2022) show that staggered DD estimation may bias estimates because later-treated units are compared to a combination of earlier-treated units and the control group.23 Sun and Abraham (2021) further demonstrate that point estimates of dynamic effects under such conditions cannot be interpreted as reliable measures of "dynamic treatment effects".
-The recent literature (Sun and Abraham, 2021; Callaway and Sant'Anna, 2021; de Chaisemartin and d'Haultfoeuille, 2023) propose approaches to circumvent these problems.
-Figure 3 displays the results of applying the method in Sun and Abraham (2021) as recommended by Baker et al. (2022) to ES ratings.
-There is no discernible trend before firms join a Connect program but a significant upward trend after.
-In Appendix B.2, we report another method for checking the appropriateness of the staggered DD estimation, as well as checks for the ENV and SOC sub-ratings.
+To do so, we add data for the initial cohort (firms joining on the first day) of the Shenzhen Connect to the initial cohort of the Shanghai Connect.
+This changes the estimation to a staggered DD. de Chaisemartin and d'Haultfoeuille (2020), Goodman-Bacon (2021) and Baker et al. (2022) show that staggered DD estimation may bias estimates because later-treated units are compared to a combination of earlier-treated units and the control group, potentially resulting in signs opposite of the true average effect.
+Sun and Abraham (2021) further demonstrate that point estimates of dynamic effects under such conditions cannot be interpreted as reliable measures of "dynamic treatment effects".
+The recent lit-

+&lt;sup>23Roth et al. (2023) and de Chaisemartin and d'Haultfoeuille (2022) provide thorough surveys.